The Ho Chi Minh Trail: Then and Now (Part 1)

 I came across this aircraft part in a village west of Attepeu.
 Perhaps it came from a documented OV-1 Mowhawk that was shot down in that area.

-The PT-76 light amphibious tank during fighting in 1971 during the unsuccessful Operation Lam Son 719.
+The PT-76 light amphibious tank fighting during the unsuccessful Operation Lam Son 719 in 1971.

-A Phantom F4 in action.
-All told 671 were lost during the war.
+A Phantom F-4 in action.
+All told 671 were lost during the Vietnam War.

-wing tip from a downed Phantom F4 jet in the Mu Gia pass area
+wing tip from a downed Phantom F-4 jet south of the Mu Gia pass on the Ho Chi Minh Trail in Laos

-At any given time there were three to six thousand trucks operating on the Trail.
+At any given time there were three to six thousand trucks operating on the Ho Chi Minh Trail.

-They were the prime target of USA interdiction efforts.
+Trucks were the prime target of US interdiction efforts.

 Trucks were heavily camouflaged, and typically traveled only at night, back and forth between supply way stations.